FAQ: Frequently Asked Questions

 How can I receive an application fee waiver?

 Application fees may be waived in certain cases.
-Fill out and submit the Application Fee Waiver Form to be considered (the application fee is waived for prospective students applying for summer and fall 2020 semesters).
+Fill out and submit the Application Fee Waiver Form to be considered.

 I applied online but didn’t pay my application fee, what do I do?